Best Sales Techniques: Selling Is Neither About Relationships Nor Features And Benefits 🥦

 - Far more competition

 - Smaller win rates

 Pushy selling tactics never really work well, and in the eye’s of today’s customer, they don’t at all.
-The internet and the vast options it provides consumers means that they now have more control over their purchases.
-The best sales techniques work with the consumer’s buying process.
-Great salespeople consequently need to be able to sell their products without actually selling.
-Above all the focus is no longer on entertaining clients or just listing the features and benefits of your product.
+In effect, the internet and the vast options it provides consumers means that they now have more control over their purchases.
+Thus, the best sales techniques work with the consumer’s buying process.
+Therefore, great salespeople consequently need to be able to sell their products without actually selling.
+Above all, the focus is no longer on entertaining clients or just listing the features and benefits of your product.

 Check out our blog on price skimming.

 We recently published a blog on a good pricing team job description.